 - Access your returns for up to 7 years

-If you are self-employed, a contractor, or a freelancer, then you can take advantage of TurboTax Self Employed, which is specifically designed for small business owners who file 1099-MISC and Schedule C forms.
-The online version retails for $119.99 but is currently on sale for $89.99.
-If you want to file your state taxes, it will run you an additional $39.99.
+If you are self-employed, a contractor, or a freelancer, then you can use TurboTax Self Employed, which is specifically designed for small business owners who file 1099-MISC and Schedule C forms.
+It covers both personal and small business income and expenses.
+The online version currently retails for $119 but is currently on sale for $89.

-If, however, you are an S Corp, C Corp, or Partnership, then you will need to purchase TurboTax Business.
-This version is available as a download or CD and includes up to five free federal e-files.
-Though TurboTax Business typically retails for $169.99, it is currently on sale for $159.99.
-If you want to use it to file state taxes, you will need to add an addition $49.99 per state.
+If your business is taxed as an S Corp, C Corp, Partnership, multi-member LLC you will need to purchase TurboTax Business.
+This version is available as a download or CD and includes free federal e-filing.
+Though TurboTax Business currently retails for $190 on its website, it is currently on sale for $180.
+If you want to use it to file state taxes, you will need to add an additional $55 per state, currently discounted to $50.

-Unfortunately, like TaxAct, TurboTax Business software is not available for Mac users.
+Unfortunately, TurboTax Business is available for Windows only, and is not available for Mac.

 If you purchase TurboTax Business, you’ll receive the following benefits: